Portrait of an American Family is the debut album of American rock band Marilyn Manson, released in 1994 by Nothing and

 - Real Life Writes the Plot: "Get Your Gunn" was inspired by the 1993 murder of American physician David Gunn, who was killed by an anti-abortion activist.
 Manson described the murder as "the ultimate hypocrisy I witnessed growing up: that these people killed someone in the name of being 'pro-life'."
 The same song also samples R. Budd Dwyer's public suicide, as aired during a televised press conference in 1987.

 - Record Producer: Trent Reznor.

 - Nevertheless, some of the earlier controversial ideas weren't used.
 For example, Manson planned to use a picture of himself nude as a baby for the album cover, in order to say that an innocent picture (taken by his mother in a completely non-sexual context) could be considered indecent.
 Despite not showing his genitals, lawyers felt this could be interpreted as child pornography and the cover was not used; the irony of this situation did not escape Manson.

-- Religion Rant Song: "Cake and Sodomy", which was inspired by watching public access TV and seeing Christian fundamentalist Pat Robertson preaching on one channel, asking for the viewers credit card number, and then flipping to another one where a man masturbated and then asked the same of his audience.
+- Religion Rant Song: "Cake and Sodomy", which was inspired by Manson watching public access TV in a motel, seeing Christian fundamentalist Pat Robertson preaching on one channel, asking for the viewer's credit card number, and then flipping to another one where a man masturbated and then asked the same of his audience.

 - "Dope Hat" has the samples "The great hoodoo!" and "Prepare to meet your doom", spoken by Charles Nelson Reilly in the TV series Lidsville.